Hybrid Bonding Makes Strides Toward Manufacturability

 As shown, the process uses multiple carriers, including silicon and glass.
 The process flow for hybrid bonding takes wafers that have been processed through the final metallization layer, then performs steps similar to on-chip damascene processes.
 The dielectric etch optimally forms square cavities in the SiCN dielectric, which then are filled with barrier metal, copper seed, and copper fill by electrochemical deposition (ECD).
 The CMP process that follows is optimized for extremely high across-wafer uniformity to produce as smooth a dielectric surface as possible with a simultaneous small recess in the copper pad areas.

 Step two involves mounting the wafer to a carrier, and then grinding/thinning of the silicon wafer.
 The wafer is flipped and bonded to a second carrier, and a photoresist layer is spun on to protect the surface during dicing on a tape frame.
-A third bonds to this die field, and the photoresist is stripped.
+A third carrier bonds to this die field, and the photoresist is stripped.
 Placement on a new carrier prepares it to bond with the target wafer, followed by de-bonding by blade, IR laser, or UV light.

 Next, a dielectric activation step in a vacuum chamber uses a plasma to optimize the bonding surface with dangling Si-O bonds.
 This is followed by a DI water rinse to hydrate the dielectric.
-Face-to-face (or face-to-back) bonding of the second wafer, processed up through copper CMP in the same way as wafer 1, is then aligned with and bonded to wafer 1.
+Face-to-face (or face-to-back) bonding of the second wafer, processed up through copper CMP in the same manner as wafer 1, is then aligned with and bonded to wafer 1.
 Then the wafer pair goes through furnace annealing at 350°C for two hours.

 Now the bonded pair may be thinned for the next wafer.
 Imec and others have shown that very thin (50 µm) to very thick die (775µm) can be transferred from a temporary carrier to a target wafer with transfer yield and bond yield of 100%.
 For ultra-thin die, silicon carriers are preferred.
 Glass carriers do allow UV de-bonding, but they are not compatible with front-end tools.